 Damian Samuels holds qualifications in media and marketing management, and has six years’ experience in print advertising.
 In 2010, he left his advertising career to pursue his passion for political studies.
 Specifically interested in the politics of cultural production (particularly film), distribution and audience reception, his research focus includes visual historiography and the politics of social representation.
 Damian is also a filmmaker and has completed a feature-length documentary and a short film.

 Ackim Sankhani is a medical doctor with a Bachelor’s degree in Medicine and Surgery (MBBS) from the College of Medicine, Malawi.
-He has four years of experience as a medical research officer at the University of North Carolina project.
+He has four years of experience as a medical research officer at the University of North Carolina.
 He is currently studying towards his MSc in Global Public Health and Policy at Queen Mary University of London.
 His passion is to promote the health of Malawians and Africans at large through development of relevant health policies and interventions, and health system reform.

 Lisa is a Monash South Africa graduate of Philosophy and International Studies.
 Her key interests lie in governance and public service.
 She regards an intersection of these as competent service to humanity that grants one an opportunity to display both distinctive brilliance and patriotic duty.
-Lisa's interest in Public Law is driven by an innate desire to acquire quality education that is comprehensive and transformative enough for her to contribute substantively towards the quest for societal justice.
+Lisa's interest in Public Law is driven by an innate desire to acquire a quality education that is comprehensive and transformative enough for her to contribute substantively towards the quest for societal justice.

 Andisiwe chose law as a field of study because she sees it as instrumental in changing the society we live in.
 She wants to use the law as a tool to achieve social justice and a cohesive society.
 In future, Andisiwe hopes to be actively involved in human rights law.
 She is currently a volunteer with UWC Street Law and a member of Law Top Achievers programme.